oliverjam/site-redesign/src/pages/2016-12-01-flicker-avatar-animation/index.md

 ## Animation

-There are a few different ways to achieve this effect — the Primitive pencil example uses Javascript to repeatedly switch each image from `display: none` to `display: block` in order.
-I felt like this would be a perfect case to experiment with CSS sprite animation.
+There are a few different ways to achieve this effect — the Primitive pencil example uses JavaScript to repeatedly switch each image from `display: none` to `display: block` in order.
+I felt like this would be a perfect case to experiment with <abbr title="cascading style sheets">CSS</abbr> sprite animation.

-Sprite animation is similar to a flipbook: you create a 'sprite' (a long image containing each frame of your animation) and then use CSS keyframes to animate along this image.
+Sprite animation is similar to a flipbook: you create a 'sprite' (a long image containing each frame of your animation) and then use <abbr>CSS</abbr> keyframes to animate along this image.

 The tricks to get it working are putting the sprite in a container the size of a single frame (so only one frame is visible at a time), and using `steps()` as your `animation-timing-function`.